Word embeddings — word2vec and vectors that mean something

 word2vec

 The word2vec paper proposed two approaches that skip the co-occurrence matrix entirely — they produce the same (V, d) embedding table without ever building the V × V grid in the first place.
 Instead of counting co-occurrences and then squeezing the matrix down with SVD, train a tiny neural network to predict the words around each word, in either direction, then read the word vectors off the network’s weights when training stops.
 The prediction is real, but it isn’t what you care about: it’s only there to force structured vectors out of the network.
-You keep the table and discard the rest.
-Same destination as LSA/HAL, very different engineering: streaming SGD on raw (center, context) pairs instead of building a trillion-cell matrix and factorising it.
+You keep the table of learned word embeddings and discard the rest.
+Same destination as LSA/HAL, very different engineering: stream through word pairs one at a time and nudge the vectors as you go, instead of building a trillion-cell matrix and factorising it.

-word2vec also has a hard scope limit: it doesn’t read sentences.
+That training setup also gives word2vec a hard scope limit — it focuses on individual words, not sentences.
 The model produces one fixed vector per word and nothing more — no sentence representation, no word-order awareness, no compositionality across the words in a phrase.
-For the decade between word2vec’s release and the transformer takeover, the standard NLP pipeline filled that gap by stacking an LSTM (or similar recurrent net) on top of word2vec embeddings: the embeddings carried what a word means; the LSTM carried what depends on order.
+For the decade between word2vec’s release and the transformer takeover, the standard NLP pipeline filled that gap by stacking an LSTM (or similar recurrent net) on top of word2vec embeddings: the embeddings carried what each word means; the LSTM handled how those meanings fit together in a sentence.
 Why that split eventually collapsed is the topic of the closing sections.

-The two algorithms are skip-gram and CBOW — alternative recipes that run the prediction in opposite directions.
+The two algorithms introduced by word2vec are skip-gram and CBOW — alternative recipes that run the prediction in opposite directions.
 You use one or the other, never both:

 - Skip-gram.
 Given a center word, predict the words in the small window around it.
-Input: the center word.
-Output: a probability distribution over the vocabulary — and each
+We feed the center word as input and predict each of the surrounding context-window words in turn — every

 (center, context)pair is a separate training example, so the same center word is reused once per neighbour. - CBOW (continuous bag of words).
 The reverse: given the words in a window, predict the center word.
-Input: the bag of context words.
-Output: a probability over the vocabulary for the center word.
+We feed a set of context words in and predict the single word in the middle.
 This fill-in-the-blank shape — recover the missing word from its surroundings — is the one BERT’s masked language modeling later inherits and scales up.

-Both are doing the same thing, just running the prediction in opposite directions — you’d train one or the other, not both.
+Both are doing the same thing, just running the prediction in opposite directions.
 We’ll work through skip-gram end to end, then come back to CBOW.

 The training data and one-hot inputs